sravanroy/Sentiment_Analysis_LSTM/README.md

 # Sentiment_Analysis_LSTM
-Built a LSTM model to predict sentiments of text and deployed on Cloud services (Heroku, Azure)
+Built a LSTM model to predict sentiments of text and deployed the Flask app on Cloud services (Heroku, Azure)